Gaps & Punishes

 The End Is Nigh

 The End Is Nigh (,,) is Skarlet’s main combo starter.
-Since ,, begins with a high attack, it can be avoided by ducking underneath it.
-If you predict that she will use her ,,, duck under the 1st hit then quickly get up and punish her with a jab.
-It is worth trying to duck and punish this string due to the little damage Skarlet gets off of her mid attacks.
-If blocked, ,, will leave Skarlet punishable at -11.
-Although Skarlet will usually try to hit confirm her ,,, it’s important to know that it can also be punished on block.
+Since this string begins with a high attack, it can be avoided by ducking underneath it.
+If you predict that she will use this string, duck under the 1st hit then quickly get up and punish with a jab.
+It is worth trying to duck and punish this string due to Skarlet’s low damage off of her mid and low attacks.
+If blocked, Skarlet will be at -11 and punishable by 10 frame or faster attacks.
+Although Skarlet will usually try to hit confirm this string, she may at times finish the string to stop you from attacking after the first 2 hits, so it’s important to be able to punish in case it’s blocked.

 Skarlet’s Bleeding (+,) string is an advancing mid into low attack and will leave her at only -1 on block.
-Skarlet will typically try to poke after this string which will beat out any of your attacks that are slower than 8 frames.
-To stop Skarlet from poking, use a + poke after blocking her +,.
-Once Skarlet respects your poke, you’ll then be able to take your turn to attack.
+Skarlet will typically try to poke after this string which will beat out any attack that is slower than 8 frames.
+To stop Skarlet from poking, use a + poke after blocking this string.
+If using a character with a fast +, another option is to Flawless Block the poke to punish.
+Once Skarlet is conditioned to block, you’ll be able to use other attacks to start your offense.

 Blood Ball Pressure

-After Skarlet’s +, she can either finish the string by using +, or cancel it into her Blood Tentacle move.
-Once she has conditioned you to block, she may start cancelling her + into her Blood Ball.
-If the Blood Ball is blocked, it will grant Skarlet huge advantage.
-If you predict that she will use Blood Ball after her +, jump over the Blood Ball to punish her.
-You may also react to the Blood Ball, move forward and Flawless Block it.
-Afterwards, you’ll be able to punish the Blood Ball with an +.
+After Skarlet’s + or +, she may either finish the string or cancel into her Blood Tentacle or Blood Ball moves.
+If the Blood Ball is blocked, it will leave Skarlet at a huge advantage and grant her pressure.
+If you predict that she will use her Blood Ball, jump over it to punish her.
+It is also possible to react to the Blood Ball, then move forward and Flawless Block it.
+Afterwards, Skarlet can be punished with an +.
 Another option is to use a long-reaching + poke which will go underneath the Blood Ball and interrupt Skarlet out of her pressure.

 Skarlet’s main mix-up comes from using her + and +,.
 Skarlet’s + is a slow 22 frame overhead attack while her +, is a 13 frame low attack.
-When in range, it’s usually best to block low in case Skarlet uses her +,.
+When in range, it’s usually best to block low in case Skarlet uses her low string.
 Due to its slow start-up, the overhead can easily be blocked on reaction.
-After blocking her +, Skarlet will be left at -17 allowing for a free punish.
+After blocking the overhead, Skarlet will be left at -17 allowing for a punish.
 It’s important to not get hit by the overhead because it will trigger a Krushing Blow if it hits twice in a row.
-If you were hit previously by the overhead, be prepared to block her + in case she uses it again.
+If you were previously hit by the overhead, be prepared to block high in case she uses it again.

 If Skarlet has the Dagger Dance ability equipped, she gains a parry that can counter any of her opponent’s attacks besides jump attacks and low attacks.
 Skarlet has the option to cancel many of her attacks into her Dagger Dance which will counter opponents trying to immediately attack after blocking.
-This is most notably used after Skarlet’s +, as the Dagger Dance will parry her opponent’s + poke.
-If you predict that Skarlet will use her Dagger Dance after her +,, use a quick + low poke instead as it cannot be parried by the Dagger Dance.
-Moreover, characters with a low combo starter may use it as well to stop the parry.
+This is most notably used after Skarlet’s +, as the Dagger Dance will parry attempts at counterpoking.
+If you predict that Skarlet will use her Dagger Dance after this string, use a quick + low poke instead as it cannot be parried by the Dagger Dance.
+If using a character with a low combo starter, it may also be used to stop the parry and punish for a combo.

 Dagger Dance can be used to counter Flawless Block attacks as well.
 If using a character with a slow +, Flawless Blocking becomes less effective against Skarlet.